balciemrah/TME_Analyzer_20240320/README.md

 4. click-and-drag the mouse at the histogram, aiming for a value around 0.1, and release, double-click.
 You will see the image change.
 5. Press `Add Mask` to add the mask corresponding to DAPI to the Foreground.
 You will see the numbers next to the blue-DAPI change from "0.0 - inf" to the selected threshold values.

-Repeat steps 1-5 for CD8, CD20, CD3, CD68, CD56 and CK.
+Repeat steps 1-5 for CD8, CD20, CD3, CD68, CD56 and CK, but not for the background channel.
 If the values you observe next to a channel differentiate significantly from "0.1 - inf", select this channel, press `Remove Mask` and repeat steps 1-5 for this channel.
 When all channels are assigned, press Show Joint Mask to see your foreground mask.
 This is then all the masks added together.
-So signals in the background corrected image of any channel higher than the assigned threshold value (which should be around 0.1) is now a part of the foreground mask
+So, signals in the background corrected image of any channel higher than the assigned threshold value (which should be around 0.1) is now a part of the foreground mask

 ![](https://github.com/ErasmusMC-Bioinformatics/TME_Analyzer/blob/main/images/Foreground_selection.png)